mikrotron-zg/poslotron/README.md

 7) start:
 ./ant start

-Access it by connecting to localhost:8080/catalog and logging in as admin with password ofbiz.
+Access it by connecting to http://localhost:8080/catalog and logging in as admin with password ofbiz.
+Access web shop on http://localhost:8080/

 MORE TO COME!